Explaining the history, nutrition, and appeal of pumpkins!

 • 1 tablespoon sugar

-1. Cut the pumpkin into appropriate sizes and remove the seeds and cotton.
+1. Cut the pumpkin into bite-sized pieces and remove the seeds and pulp

-2. Put the seasonings in a pot and lightly boil them.
+2. Add the seasonings to a pot and bring to a gentle boil

-4. Turn off the heat and cool a little to the flavor blends in.
+4. Turn off the heat and let it cool a little to allow the flavors to blend better

-This stew brings out the original sweetness of the pumpkin and allows you to enjoy the flavor of the ingredients.
+This stew brings out the natural sweetness of the pumpkin and allows you to enjoy the flavor of the ingredients

 Health benefits and precautions of pumpkin

-The beta-carotene contained in pumpkin is converted into vitamin A in the body, contributing to maintaining vision and skin health.
-Its antioxidant properties can also be expected to improve immunity and prevent aging.
-However, be careful not to overload calories and take appropriate amounts.
+The beta-carotene contained in pumpkin is converted into vitamin A in the body, contributing to maintaining eyesight and healthy skin.
+Its antioxidant properties also help improve immunity and prevent aging.
+However, be careful not to consume too many calories and make sure to consume in moderation.

 summary

-Pumpkins are nutritious and have a wealth of vitamins and minerals that help maintain their health and can be used in a variety of dishes.
-This is a versatile vegetable that can be used in a wide range of ways, from stews to soups and desserts, so why not try incorporating it into your daily dining table?
+Pumpkin is highly nutritious, with plenty of vitamins and minerals to help maintain good health, and can be used in a variety of dishes.
+It's a versatile vegetable that can be used in a wide range of dishes, from stews to soups and desserts, so why not try incorporating it into your daily meals?

 Pumpkin tempura

-In the case of pumpkin tempura, it looks tastier if the batter is moderately fried than the white one.
-After removing the oil, remove it onto a net and thoroughly drain the oil.
+When it comes to pumpkin tempura, it looks more appetizing if the batter is lightly browned rather than white.
+After removing it from the oil, place it on a wire rack and drain the oil thoroughly.

-Please also refer to this page for information on the ingredients introduced in this recipe. [blogcard url="/recipe/1289/"]
+Please also refer to this page for information on the ingredients used in this recipe. [blogcard url="/recipe/1289/"]

 Pumpkin pasta